mogzol/prisma-generator-typescript-interfaces/CUSTOM_TYPES.md

 }
 ```

-It should be noted that the generator does not perform any validation on these type options, so care should be taken to ensure you are specifying valid TypeScript types.
+It should be noted that the types from the options will be copied verbatim into the generated output without any validation, so care should be taken to ensure you are specifying valid types.

 ## Built-in Type Definitions

 The default type options include two type definitions which are not pre-existing TypeScript types: `JsonValue` and `Decimal`.
-The definitions for these types are built-in to the generator, and will be included in the output when necessary:
+The definitions for these types are built in to the generator, and will be included in the output when necessary:

 ```typescript
 type JsonValue =